 Covers the application of recombinant DNA techniques in the creation of genetically modified foods.
 Explores the many uses of these food.
 Also covers the social, ethical and environmental issues involved in the use of genetically modified foods.

-Prerequisites: BIO 100 [Min Grade: D] or BIO 107 [Min Grade: D] or BIO
+Prerequisites: BIO 100 [Min Grade: D] or BIO 107 [Min Grade: D] or BIO 122 [Min Grade: D] or BIO 141 [Min Grade: D]

 BIO 313 Comparative Physiology Laboratory 2.0 Credits